Mihailo Petrović Alas: Biography

-In 1894, Petrović became a professor of mathematics at the Belgrade's Grande école (which later became the University of Belgrade).
+In 1894, Petrović became a professor of mathematics at the Belgrade's Velika škola (which later became the University of Belgrade).
 In those days, he was one of the greatest experts for differential equations.
 He held lectures until his retirement in 1938.

 In 1897, he became an associate member of the Serbian Royal Academy and associate member of the Yugoslav Academy of Sciences and Arts in Zagreb.
 He became a full member of the Serbian Royal Academy in 1899, when he was only 31.

 In 1882, he became a fisherman apprentice, and in 1895 he took an exam to become a master fisherman.
 Mihailo Petrović got the nickname "Alas" (river fisher) because of his passion for fishery.
 He was not only an aficionado, but expert as well.
 He participated in legislative talks regarding the fishery convention with Romania, and in talks with Austria-Hungary about the protection of the fishery on Sava, Drina and Danube rivers.
 Alas published expert papers and reports on the fish-fauna found in the Macedonian lakes, such as Skadar Lake and Ohrid Lake.

 Mihailo Petrović Alas also constructed a hydrointegrator, and won the gold medal at the World Exposition in Paris 1900.
-When in 1905 the Grande école was transformed into the University of Belgrade Petrović was among first eight regular professors, who elected other professors.
+When in 1905 the Velika škola was transformed into the University of Belgrade Petrović was among first eight regular professors, who elected other professors.
 He patented a total of 10 inventions, published 300 scientific works and a number of books and journals from his sea expeditions.
 These expeditions included trips to Azores, Newfoundland and Labrador, Suez Canal, Madagascar, Cape Verde, Canary Islands, Greenland, Iceland, Bermuda Triangle, Caribbean and others.
 Petrovć also visited both the North and South poles, researched the culture of Eskimos and took part in whale hunting expeditions.

 He received numerous awards and acknowledgments and was a member of several foreign science academies (Prague, Bucharest, Warsaw, Kraków) and scientific societies.
 In 1927, when Jovan Cvijić died, members of the Serbian academy proposed Mihailo Petrović as the new president of academy, but the authorities did not accept this proposal.
 Probable reason for this was that Mihailo Petrović Alas was first a private tutor and mentor and later a close friend of the prince Đorđe P. Karađorđević, the king's brother, who was arrested in 1925, and held in house arrest.